kabisa/k8s-workshop-in-a-box/README.md

 ## Accessing the clusters

-After the clusters are created, participants can 'provision' their own cluster via SSH:
+After the clusters are created, participants can claim their own cluster via SSH:

 ```
 ssh icanhazcluster@<CLOUD SERVER IP>